MIGRAINES & DISABILITY BENEFITS

 Additionally, once you receive a denial, you have 60 days to file an appeal.
 You must also meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could receive on any prior application.

-WE OFFER A FREE CONSULTATION
+WE OFFER A FREE REVIEW OF YOUR CASE

 What does a free review of your case mean?
-It means that we will answer your questions about your Social Security case for free.
+It means that we will answer your questions about your Social Security benefits for free.
 If you don’t know how to apply for benefits, then we will help you.
 Likewise, if you want to become a client or you are wondering if you have a good SSD case, then we will tell you.

 But, a free review does not mean we are your attorney.
 First, we have to accept your case.
 Much of our decision on whether we take your case depends on what you tell us.
 Therefore, when you call, make sure you explain all of your physical and mental conditions.
-For example, if in addition to migraines, you have an anxiety, then tell us about it.
+For example, if in addition to migraines you have an anxiety, then tell us about it.

 WE WILL HELP YOU WIN BENEFITS FOR MIGRAINES

 You can hire us for free (no money down), because we offer a free review of your case.
 Also, we work for free until we win your case.
 You do not have to pay an attorney fee until we win your benefits.
-If we don’t win your case, you never owe an attorney fee.
-If you want to learn more about attorney fees, read here.
+If we don’t win your case, then you never owe an attorney fee.
+Learn more about attorney fees in SSD cases.